MyrtheW/RL_A3/README.md

 # Reinforcement Learning Assignment 3
-Implementation of Monte Carlo Tree Search for the inverse RNA annd DNA folding problem.
+Implementation of Monte Carlo Tree Search for the inverse RNA and DNA folding problem.

 ## Table of contents